lucieDLE/ShapeAXI/README.md

 ## Installation

-(python 3.8 or 3.9 are required, no other versions)
+(3.9 to 3.12 are required, no other versions) you will also need GCC >= 9.0

 ### Installation of shapeaxi
 ```bash